How to Become a Teacher in Columbus

 Step 2: Attend an interview with a school leader or panel.

-Each school reviews applications individually to fill open positions.
+Each school reviews applications for open positions.
 If your application is successful, you will likely be invited to attend an interview with the school administration.
 You may need to bring additional documents or prepare sample lesson plans.
-The school will tell you of any additional steps required.
+The school will tell you what to prepare.

 Step 3: Complete the hiring process.

-If the school would like to hire you, you will receive an offer and will likely need to complete administrative paperwork before beginning to teach.
+If the school decides to hire you, you will receive an offer and will need to complete administrative paperwork before beginning to teach.
 The school will advise you on the exact requirements including any required orientation events or documents.

 Contact Information